 Perhaps you DO want to teach the physical, sweaty practice.
 That’s ok, too.

-There is a niche for everyone and why, by pursuing your own personal passion, there is room for everyone to make money as a yoga teacher.
+There is a niche for everyone and that’s why, by pursuing your own personal passion, there is room for everyone to make money as a yoga teacher.

-What is a Yoga Instructor?
+What Is a Yoga Instructor?

 A yoga instructor is someone who has completed a teacher training certification.
+As I mentioned above, I did a 200-hour course, and I found it extremely useful and rewarding.

 Not all instructors are created equal.
 Pardon the pun, but teaching yoga is an incredibly flexible career path.
 Think about what it is about yoga that you love.